fkrunic/frontend-mentor-interactive-rating-component/README.md

 ```

 ### State Management
-We use sum types to describe the possible states of the application, which helps eliminate bugs.
-These states have corresponding handlers which are used by emitters to modify the application state.
+We use a sum type to describe the state of the application, which helps eliminate bugs.
 We use the [ts-pattern](https://github.com/gvergnaud/ts-pattern) library to emulate pattern-matching so we don't have dangling conditional statements when checking application state.

 ```
 export type SubmissionState